Responsible Gambling In Maryland

 Maryland recently authorized the expansion of legal gambling opportunities in the state, and more could come in the near future.
-Now, in addition to the state’s several casinos and the Maryland Lottery, the state will soon introduce legal retail and online sports betting in Maryland.
+Now, in addition to the state’s several casinos and the Maryland Lottery, the state has introduced legal retail and online sports betting in Maryland.

-Certainly, it’s an exciting time for those who like to gamble, including those who enjoy wagering on the Baltimore Ravens, Baltimore Orioles, or the Washington Football Team.
+Certainly, it’s an exciting time for those who like to gamble, including those who enjoy wagering on the Baltimore Ravens, Baltimore Orioles, or the Washington Commanders.

 However, as more ways to gamble become available, the need to understand the importance of responsible gambling increases.
 Those who engage in gambling and operators who offer gambling need to educate themselves about how to gamble responsibly and how to identify and avoid problem gambling.